alejandralopezgalan/SuperStore-Sales-Analysis/README.md

 - The majority of purchases were made by individual consumers, rather than businesses or organisations.

 ### Recommendations
-**- Customer Acquisition:** Introduce targeted marketing campaigns and referral incentives in high-performing regions (US, Australia, France) to attract new customers.
+- **Customer Acquisition:** Introduce targeted marketing campaigns and referral incentives in high-performing regions (US, Australia, France) to attract new customers.
-**- Seasonal Sales Stability:** Address Q4 slumps with early festive promotions, bundled top-selling products, and seasonal marketing efforts.
+- **Seasonal Sales Stability:** Address Q4 slumps with early festive promotions, bundled top-selling products, and seasonal marketing efforts.
-**- Shipping & Inventory Strategy:** Ensure availability for high-demand categories and amplify the benefits of standard class shipping through loyalty rewards.
+- **Shipping & Inventory Strategy:** Ensure availability for high-demand categories and amplify the benefits of standard class shipping through loyalty rewards.
-**- Regional Optimisation: **Strengthen outreach in core markets (APAC, US, EU) via tailored promotions and explore expansion into nearby emerging markets such as Latin America or Eastern Europe.
+- **Regional Optimisation: **Strengthen outreach in core markets (APAC, US, EU) via tailored promotions and explore expansion into nearby emerging markets such as Latin America or Eastern Europe.
-**- Customer Retention:** Implement personalised loyalty tiers based on purchasing behaviour, offer customised product recommendations, and improve post-purchase support to encourage repeat business.
+- **Customer Retention:** Implement personalised loyalty tiers based on purchasing behaviour, offer customised product recommendations, and improve post-purchase support to encourage repeat business.

 ## Introduction
 This analysis tackles core business challenges through the strategic interpretation of sales data.
 By leveraging customer segmentation, evaluating product performance, and exploring geographic trends, it identifies key growth levers and operational constraints.
 The aim is to develop bespoke strategies that enhance customer satisfaction, streamline operations, and drive profitability—laying the foundation for sustainable expansion through informed, data-led decision-making.